spsforks/ziglang-zig-wiki/GSoC-Ideas-2020.md

 The roadmap for `zig build` and overall packaging strategy is no doubt going to rely on performing dynamic probes of the host environment at build-time.
 Take for example the current stage1 compiler where it probes and caches host compiler paths.
 We also need to do things like spawn pipelines, feed and read inputs and outputs and all that is helped with regex whenever there are more difficult matches to be made.
 Here is an example of a command probing for sdk-path and we can sanitize the result with regex: [comment](https://github.com/ziglang/zig/issues/2208#issuecomment-582156037)

 Ruby's regex is based on [Onigmo](https://github.com/k-takata/Onigmo) which itself is a fork of [Oniguruma](https://en.wikipedia.org/wiki/Oniguruma).
 This might make a solid foundation/reference.
 Both are MIT licensed.

+This is intended to be a pure-zig implementation. comptime literal compilation if possible.

+  - Expertise required: regex and Zig
+  - Potential Mentors: